paulproteus/debian-devel-changes-history-extractor/README.md

 ### Run `main.py` to create `upload_history.sqlite`

-Run with no arguments to extract all available data from all historic email archives.
-We use `python3.7` below since that is the most recent version on Buster (current Debian release), but you can use any Python >= 3.5.
+Run with no arguments to extract all available data from all email archives starting with January 2008.
+We use `python3.7` below since that is the Python version on Buster (current Debian release); you can use any Python >= 3.5.

 ```
 python3.7 -m venv venv